Deviled Pickles

 Twists on this recipe

-You could do a version of deviled pickles with some large pickles that you cut into stump shapes if you wanted.
+It’s up to you which way you want to present these deviled pickles.
 You could also tweak the filling to your liking!
 Maybe even add some cooked egg yolks to it?

 If you are obsessed with pickles like me, check out my pickle meatloaf, or these pickle pancakes!